3.Accounting Policies and Valuation Principles

 3 to 5 years

-When assets are sold, closed down or scrapped, the difference between the net proceeds and the net carrying amount of the assets is recognized as a gain or loss in other operating income or expenses, respectively.
+When assets are sold, closed down, or scrapped, the difference between the recoverable amount, which normally amounts to the fair value less costs of disposal, and the net carrying amount of the assets is recognized as a gain or loss in other operating income or expenses, respectively.

 Impairment of other intangible assets and property, plant and equipment

-If there are indications that an individual item of intangible assets or property, plant and equipment may be impaired, the recoverable amount is compared to the carrying amount to determine whether it is higher or lower.
-If the recoverable amount is less than the carrying amount, an impairment loss is recognized for the difference.
-If the reasons for a previously recognized impairment loss no longer apply, the impairment loss is reversed provided that the reversal does not cause the carrying amount to exceed the original (amortized) cost of acquisition or generation.
+If there are indications that an individual item of other intangible assets or property, plant and equipment (including recognized right-of-use assets from leases) may be impaired, the recoverable amount is compared to the carrying amount to determine whether it is higher or lower.
+The recoverable amount is generally the higher of the value in use or the fair value less costs of disposal.
+If the recoverable amount does not equal or exceed the respective carrying amount, an impairment loss is recognized in profit or loss in the amount of the difference between the carrying amount and the recoverable amount.
+If the reasons for a previously recognized impairment loss no longer apply, the impairment loss is reversed in profit or loss provided that the reversal does not cause the carrying amount to exceed the original (amortized) cost of acquisition or generation.

 Both depreciation or amortization and impairment losses are recognized in the functional cost in line with the use of the relevant asset.